Recras/angular-jquery-timepicker/README.md

 # Usage

-You can use Bower to install this directive.
+You can use Bower or NPM to install this directive.

     bower install angular-jquery-timepicker

+or for NPM:

+    npm install angular-jquery-timepicker

 Add the timepicker module as a dependency to your applicatin module: